-- Through pro-active PSCHE children are given the opportunity to reflect and discuss the differences between right and wrong, valuing and considering all opinions. - Themed assemblies and weeks, e.g Anti-bullying, e-safety are used to discuss and reflect on behaviours as a school we have enabled children to take ownership of their behaviour and learning (See Good Behaviour Policy) and Ofsted July 2015. - Positive behaviour strategies are used in the classroom and wider school.
-Ofsted July 2015: "Pupils feel extremely safe is school and know how to keep themselves safe in a variety of situations.
-They have no concerns about bullying and their understanding of its causes help the to prevent it from happening." - There are high expectations of all pupils in their conduct and behaviour towards each other and the adults they work with ensuring mutual respect is evident at all times. - All children are involved in establishing their own class rules and have a regular voice in the classroom to reinforce these expectations - School Council members represent each class and meet to discuss issues relevant to children - Eco-Council Warriors meet fortnightly to discuss how we take care of our school, land and planet (they are currently working towards the green flag).
-We have also had eco cross-curricular themed weeks - Arts Council reflect on the Arts provision in school meeting regularly.
-Last year children looked at how the Arts supports their learning and this year they are working towards the Platnum Artmark Award.
+- Through pro-active PSCHE children are given the opportunity to reflect and discuss the differences between right and wrong, valuing and considering all opinions. - Themed assemblies and weeks, e.g Anti-bullying, e-safety are used to discuss and reflect on behaviours as a school we have enabled children to take ownership of their behaviour and learning (See Good Behaviour Policy) - Positive behaviour strategies are used in the classroom and wider school. - There are high expectations of all pupils in their conduct and behaviour towards each other and the adults they work with ensuring mutual respect is evident at all times. - All children are involved in establishing their own class rules and have a regular voice in the classroom to reinforce these expectations - School Council members represent each class and meet with AHT to discuss issues relevant to children - Eco-Council Warriors meet fortnightly to discuss how we take care of our school, land and planet (they are currently working towards the green flag).
+We have also had eco cross-curricular themed weeks

+- Arts Council reflect on the Arts provision in school meeting regularly.
+Last year children looked at how the Arts supports their learning.
 (See Mrs Wellby) - Our local PCO comes in regularly to talk to children on a range of areas, eg stealing, e-safety, keeping safe - On the playground is a friendship bench where children look out for each other if they need a friend